Manal Naharam: Music

-Film reviews
+Reception

 Maalai Malar gave 71 marks out of 100 for Manal Naharam appreciating the film as attractive.
 They lauded director Shankar's effort in presenting the film in a touching manner.
 The technical side of the film, especially songs, cinematography, background score and dialogues were also appreciated.
 Thanishka and Varuna Shetty along with villain actor Vinod Kumar (VK) and Prajin' s performances were commended.
 Malini Mannath of The New Indian Express praised the screenplay, acting and the direction in Shankar's Tamil directorial debut.

 A critic from The Times of India rated the movie as average and appreciated the photography of the film, summing up as "the film could have been much better if treated well".
-Movietoday appreciated Sand City as an example of a film which has been dedicated to the Gulf Malayalees.
-The technical aspect of the film like cinematography, songs and stunning visuals was aptly praised.
-They recommended the film for the realistic picturisation of Gulf and the life of Gulf Malayalees and rated 3.25/5 stars.
-Onlookersmedia too appreciated the film summing it as "Sand city is a one time watchable small film for film lovers".
-Muyals.com praised director Shankar Panicker mentioning that "he needs a good applause as he created a good film with good theme and a group of talented youths.
-Sand City will mark Shankar Panicker’s name in the list of good directors" and summed up as "Overall the film stands as a watchable one with a good story and presentation; consisting lots of positive factors in it".